alessandro-casarini/SAPgrafici/README.md

 # SAPgrafici
-Generate graphics from .csv downloaded from /SDF/MON transaction
+Generate report from .xlsx files downloaded from /SDF/MON transaction of SAP System